Comment by lifeisstillgood

 "Yeah but Y Combinator made a decision that makes it harder for me to auto-generate spam."

-sureIy a day ago
+sureIy 10 months ago

 How would you feel if a stranger came up to you in the street and said they appreciated the wiki article you were reading last night?